akka/akka/akka-docs/rst/java/lambda-persistence.rst

 .. includecode:: code/docs/persistence/LambdaPersistenceDocTest.java#persist-async

 .. note::
-  In order to implement the pattern known as "*command sourcing*" simply call ``persistAsync`` on all incoming messages right away, and handle them in the callback.
+  In order to implement the pattern known as "*command sourcing*" simply call ``persistAsync`` on all incoming messages right away and handle them in the callback.

 .. warning::